 Conservation Cattle Grazing: Wild Ingleborough

-Wild Ingleborough Project Assistant, Dwayne Martindale, tells us more on the History of conservation grazing, and how we use livestock to graze the land at Ingleborough for the benefit of nature and wildlife.
+Wild Ingleborough Project Assistant, Dwayne Martindale, tells us about the history of conservation grazing, and how we use livestock to graze the land at Ingleborough for the benefit of nature and wildlife.

 When Wild Ingleborough launched in June 2021 there was a new opportunity to collaborate with Natural England, as their Ingleborough National Nature Reserve (NNR) land now joined up with Yorkshire Wildlife Trust reserves around the mountain and surrounding dales, enabling Wild Ingleborough to manage the land for nature on a landscape scale.